AmeerD/AmeerD.github.io/_pages/masters.md

 Below are the courses and TA positions I have taken (or am currently taking) at UofT.

+## Spring 2020
+* CHL 5212: Predictive Modelling in the Health Sciences

 ## Winter 2020
 * CSC 2532: Statistical Learning Theory
 * CSC 2506: Probabilistic Learning and Reasoning